XmakerenX/Zer-Li/README.md

 * supprt for editing users information.
 * generates quarterly reports and displays them in client.

-## ScreenShots
+## Screenshots

 ## Running the Program
-Uzip the jars.zip to a local directroy and run first the server jar and after it the client jar.
+Uzip the [Jars.zip](https://github.com/XmakerenX/Zer-Li/blob/master/Jars.zip) to a local directroy and run first the server jar and after it the client jar.
 The client jar can be run on a diffrenet computer than the server but reqires you to setup the server ip.

 ** Note you need to have a running MySQL server with the the prototype Scheme in it for the server to run , you can import the DB.sql file inclueded in the jars.zip for a example of how the database should look.